fationoffside-ops/manpower/README.md

 ---

 This MVP is ready for further development and real-world testing.
-For more details, see the code and comments in each file.
+For more details, see the code and comments in each file described below.

+## 📖 Overview

+A modern, secure workforce management platform that facilitates connections between agencies, contractors, and individual workers.